-The offense of mail fraud in Nevada is defined by federal statute 18 U.S.C.
+The offense of mail fraud in Nevada is defined by the federal statute 18 U.S.C.
 1341.
-This section makes it a crime to defraud others into giving up something of value, such as money or property.
+This section makes it a crime to use the U.S. mail system to defraud others into giving up something of value, such as money or property.
 The sentence is up to one million dollars in fines and/or 30 years in prison if the fraud involves a bank or federal disaster relief.
 Otherwise, the sentence is a fine and/or up to 20 years in prison.

 The statute reads that: